Nitrite in Urine: A Comprehensive Guide

 Will I Need to Do Anything to Prepare for the Test?

-Usually, you don't have to do anything special to prepare before you get a test for nitrites in your urine.
-But here are some things you can do to make sure the test is done right:
+Usually, you don’t need to do much before a nitrite urine test, but here are some tips to make sure the test is accurate:

 1. Avoid Contamination